 - Ốc Len – Mud Creeper Snails.
 Typically served in a coconut curry dish called Ốc Len Xào Dừa.

 - Ốc Giác – Melo melo or Indian volute.
-These are large snails with a light brown shells.
+These are large snails with a light brown shell.

-Note: This list is roughly in order from smallest to largest snail.
+Note: This list is roughly in order from smallest to the largest snail.